-To assist restaurants and bars with recovery, Baltimore County Executive Johnny Olszewski has authorized a new process to establish outdoor table service through a use permit approval that is good for one year and renewable annually.
+To assist restaurants and bars with recovery, County Executive Johnny Olszewski has authorized a new process to establish outdoor table service through a use permit approval that is good for one year and renewable annually.
 Businesses may apply for a Use Permit for Outdoor Table Service with the application and necessary documents in the online portal below.

 How to Seek Approval for Outdoor Table Service